-Legal risk: Risk of loss that results from legal proceedings (including claims from providers and clients and bankruptcy) initiated against the bank or a trade/order not being able to be executed because it is not compliant with the minimum requirements or the applicable regulatory framework.
+Legal and regulatory risk: Risk of loss that results from legal proceedings (including claims from providers and clients and bankruptcy) initiated against the bank or a trade/order not being able to be executed because it is not compliant with the minimum requirements or the applicable regulatory framework.
 Another legal risk relates to regulatory risk, i.e., that a transaction could conflict with applicable laws and regulation or with a regulator's policy, that services are not provided in accordance with the applicable regulations or, more generally, that legislation might change during the life of a contract under which services are being provided.

-Allfunds Bank's legal department, with the support of external legal advice if needed, reviews and analyses the applicable laws and regulations to the services provided and drafts and negotiates all the contracts that the bank enters into further to such previous legal analysis.
+Allfunds Bank's Legal department and Compliance department are responsible for managing this risk.
+The Legal department, as risk owner function and with the support of external legal advice if needed, reviews and analyses the applicable laws and regulations to the services provided and drafts and negotiates all the contracts that the bank enters into further to such previous legal analysis.